Raghib Ahsan

 Raghib Ahsan was a politician and member of the Constituent Assembly of India.
 He was an advisor to Muhammad Ali Jinnah.
 He is known for working in the creation of both the constitution of India and Pakistan.

 Early life

 Ahsan was born in 1905.
-He completed his bachelor's degree and masters from the University of Calcutta.
+He completed his bachelor's degree and master's from the University of Calcutta.

 Career

 Ahsan was in the Khilafat Movement led by Shaukat Ali and Mohammad Ali Jauhar.
 He was also a close associate to Muhammad Iqbal.
 In 1922, he was imprisoned.
 He formed the All India Muslim Youth League.
 In 1937, he joined the All India Muslim League Council.
 He was one of the main leaders of the Direct Action Day in 1946 in Kolkata.